da22le123/DeveloperCollaborationTool/docs/ClientCommunicationLog.md

    other data would not hurt as well.
 "As many as possible, we have yet to find out what is useful."
 4. Unclear question.
 The client did not provide an answer.
 5. Unclear question.
 The client did not provide an answer.
 6. All users should be able to view the replay history.
 7. "The leader should be able to remove again.
-But mind if removed after a session, the removed member is still alowed to replay."
+But mind if removed after a session, the removed member is still allowed to replay."

 Note: Quoted text is the exact wording of the client's response.